LiuVII/Wolf3d/README.md

 ### Installation

-To compile run this command in your terminal (while in the folder):
+To compile run make command in your terminal (while in the folder):
 ```
-make all
+make
 ```

 After that simply run ./wolf3d with an argument that takes a path to a map file: